Three-dimensional (3D) Conformal Radiation Therapy

 When is 3D Conformal Radiation Therapy used?

-3D conformal radiation is typically used on tumors that are oddly shaped and are close to healthy tissues and organs.
-Compared to 2D conventional radiation, 3D conformal radiation allows your radiation oncologist to limit the amount of radiation to nearby healthy tissue.
+3D conformal radiation is often used on tumors that are oddly shaped and are close to healthy tissues and organs.
+Compared to 2D conventional radiation, 3D conformal radiation lets your radiation oncologist limit the amount of radiation to nearby healthy tissue.
 It is commonly used in the treatment of:

 What can I expect during 3D Conformal Radiation?

 You will be scheduled for a 20–30-minute treatment time.
-The 3D conformal radiation treatment process is similar to other types of radiation.
-Your radiation oncologist will determine how many treatments you will get and how many times per week you will get radiation.
+The 3D conformal radiation treatment process is like other types of radiation.
+Your radiation oncologist will tell you how many treatments you will get and how many times per week you will get radiation.
 The same radiation beams will be used in each session.

 What are the possible side effects?

 Some people do not have any side effects.
-However, if you do have side effects, they are related to the area that is being treated.
+But, if you do have side effects, they are related to the area that is being treated.
 Some common side effects are:

 Is 3D conformal radiation right for me?